Clovis library shooting

 2017 mass shooting in New Mexico, U.S.

-On August 28, 2017, a mass shooting occurred at the Clovis-Carver Library, a public library in downtown Clovis, New Mexico, U.S. The gunman fatally shot two people and injured four others.
-He was identified as Nathaniel Jouett, a 16-year-old student at nearby Clovis High School.
+On August 28, 2017, a mass shooting occurred at the Clovis-Carver Library, a public library in downtown Clovis, New Mexico, United States.
+The gunman fatally shot two people and injured four others.
+He was identified as Nathaniel Jouett, a 16-year-old student at Clovis High School.
+Jouett cited bullying, mental health problems, and suicidal ideation as his motives and was sentenced to 2 concurrent life sentences.